rob550-docs/rob550-docs.github.io/docs/botlab/mbot-system-setup-Pi5.md

 The following items are needed:
 1. microSD card for main storage
 2. SD adapter
-3. USB keyboard and mouse (Optional)
+3. A laptop can read and write SD card

 ### Contents